zanreal-labs/legal/en/privacy.md

 ## Third-Party Services

-Our Sites and Services may contain links to or integrations with other websites or applications not operated or controlled by ZANREAL Labs ("Third-Party Services").
+Our Sites and Services may contain links to or integrations with other websites or applications not operated or controlled by ZanReal Labs ("Third-Party Services").
 Certain Third-Party Services used to navigate to and from our Sites and Services have separate user terms and privacy notices that are independent of this Notice.
 We are not responsible for the content, accuracy, or opinions expressed in such Third-Party Services.
 We do not monitor or check these Third-Party Services for accuracy or completeness.
 We recommend carefully reviewing the terms and privacy notices of each Third-Party Service prior to use in alignment with your specific compliance, privacy, and security requirements.

 ## How We Transfer Your Information

 If you are accessing or using our Sites and Services or otherwise providing your information to us, you consent to the processing of your information in the United States and other jurisdictions in which we operate.

-To provide our Sites and Services, ZANREAL Labs may store, process and transmit your information outside of your country of residence, which may have different data protection laws and may not offer the same level of protection or guarantees as in your country or the country where you initially provided the information.
+To provide our Sites and Services, ZanReal Labs may store, process and transmit your information outside of your country of residence, which may have different data protection laws and may not offer the same level of protection or guarantees as in your country or the country where you initially provided the information.
 To the extent required by applicable law, whenever we transfer your information, we take the appropriate steps to protect your information, including the use of standard contractual clauses or other appropriate legal mechanisms.

 ## Data Privacy and International Transfers

-ZANREAL Labs, as an entity established and operating within the European Union, does not participate in the EU-U.S. Data Privacy Framework (EU-U.S. DPF), the UK Extension to the EU-U.S. DPF, or the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF) administered by the U.S. Department of Commerce.
+ZanReal Labs, as an entity established and operating within the European Union, does not participate in the EU-U.S. Data Privacy Framework (EU-U.S. DPF), the UK Extension to the EU-U.S. DPF, or the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF) administered by the U.S. Department of Commerce.

-All personal data processing activities conducted by ZANREAL Labs are governed by the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679).
+All personal data processing activities conducted by ZanReal Labs are governed by the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679).
 We do not transfer personal data to the United States or to any other third country unless such transfer is carried out in accordance with the legal mechanisms provided under the GDPR, including Standard Contractual Clauses (SCCs) or other appropriate safeguards ensuring an adequate level of data protection.

 If you have any questions regarding our privacy practices or the processing of your personal data, please contact us at [privacy@zanreal.com](mailto:privacy@zanreal.com).